Peng-Qu/cpp-practice/Problem -1- Spiral Transposition/README.md

-            void recursion (int array [][], int m, int n, int cycle) The argument cycle is for determining the size of the circle since everytime we call the next recursion the circle will be 2 unit smaller on each side.
+            void recursion (int array [][], int m, int n, int cycle) The argument cycle is for determining the size of the circle since everytime we call the next recursion the circle will be 2 units longer on each side.

 The last problem that needs to be dealt with is to determine how many repetition we need to print out all the spiral.
 For square matrix, it is very intuitive.